 17 Enter the name, industry code and city of the foreign parent.
 If there is more than one foreign parent, list each and its industry code on a separate sheet.
 17a Enter name of foreign parent.
 If the foreign parent is an individual, enter "individual."
-3011 0 17b What is the city of the foreign parent named in 17a?
+What is the city of incorporation of the foreign parent named in 17a?
 DO NOT report the city of residence if the foreign parent is an individual or government entity (enter N/A).
-17c Enter the foreign parent industry code from the list of codes on page 6 that best describes the PRIMARY activity of the SINGLE entity named as the foreign parent.
+3024 1 17c Enter the foreign parent industry code from the list of codes on page 6 that best describes the PRIMARY activity of the SINGLE entity named as the foreign parent.
 DO NOT base the code on the worldwide sales of all consolidated subsidiaries of the foreign parent.
 If the foreign parent is an individual, enter code "05."
-Ownership type: Direct Indirect Ownership type.
-Birect mullect 18 For each foreign parent, furnish the name, country, industry code and city of the ultimate beneficial owner (UBO) - see UBO diagrams below.
+3018 1 Ownership type: Direct Indirect 18 For each foreign parent, furnish the name, country, industry code and city of the ultimate beneficial owner (UBO) - see UBO diagrams below.
 If there is more than one foreign parent, list each on a separate sheet and give the name of its UBO, and the UBO's country and industry codes.
-The UBO is that person or entity, proceeding up the ownership chain beginning with and including the foreign parent, that is not more than 50 percent owned or controlled by another person or entity.
+The UBO is the person or entity, proceeding up the ownership chain beginning with and including the foreign parent, in which no other entity has more than 50 percent direct voting interest.
 See instruction II.P on page 24 for the complete definition of UBO.
 18a Is the foreign parent also the UBO?
 If the foreign parent is owned or controlled MORE THAN 50 percent by another person or entity, then the foreign parent is NOT the UBO.
 Yes - (example 1 below) - Skip to 18e No - (examples 2A and 2B below) - Continue with item 18b 18b Enter the name of the UBO of the foreign parent.
 If the UBO is an individual, or an associated group of individuals, enter "individual."
 See instruction II.D. on page 23 for the definition of associated group.
 Identifying the UBO as "bearer shares" is not an acceptable response.
-18c What is the city of the UBO named in 18b? - DO NOT report the city of residence if the UBO is an individual or government entity (enter N/A).
-18d Enter country in which the UBO is incorporated or organized, if a business enterprise, or is resident, if an individual or government.
+18c What is the city of incorporation of the UBO named in 18b? - DO NOT report the city of residence if the UBO is an individual or government entity (enter N/A).
+3025 0 [18d] Enter country in which the UBO is incorporated or organized, if a business enterprise, or is resident, if an individual or government.
 For individuals, see instruction V.G. on page 30.
-BEA USE ONLY 3022 0 3022 18e Enter the industry code of the UBO from the list of codes on page 6.
+BEA USE ONLY 18e Enter the industry code of the UBO from the list of codes on page 6.
 Select the industry code that best reflects the consolidated worldwide sales of the UBO, including all of its majority-owned subsidiaries.
-1 (Do not use code 14 for the UBO) EXAMPLES OF THE ULTIMATE BENEFICIAL OWNER (UBO) Exa mple 1 - The UBO and foreign parent are the same
+3023 (Do not use code 14 for the UBO)

+EXAMPLES OF THE ULTIMATE BENEFICIAL OWNER (UBO)